TheDataStation/solo/README.md

 1. Offline stage

    First, Tables in csv formats are converted to vectors and indexed.
 Second, during training, SQLs are automatically sampled from the table collection and translated to questions.
-Then traning questions and tables are collected to train the system.
+Then traning questions and tables are automatically collected to train the system.

 2. Online stage